 Where a proposal is made to suspend or cease a course, the University will initially hold discussions with student and staff representatives whilst the proposal is under consideration.
 Our course suspension and cessation procedure is clear that in such discussions the University's prime concern is to its applicants and enrolled students, who should be the first to be informed once a formal decision to suspend or cease a course has been taken.
-Directors of Academic Departments have a responsibility to produce an action plan, which will include consideration on how best to co-ordinate communications to ensure that applicants, students and staff are informed in a timely manner and an appropriate sequence.
-The Director of the Academic Department is responsible for informing students on the course in writing of the decision and advised of the timescale.
+The Faculty Dean has a responsibility to produce an action plan, which will include consideration on how best to co-ordinate communications to ensure that applicants, students and staff are informed in a timely manner and an appropriate sequence.
+The Faculty Dean is responsible for informing students on the course in writing of the decision and advised of the timescale.
 This includes those students intermitting from the course.
-The Director also has responsibility for preparing and implementing an exit strategy, which must be discussed with Students' Union representatives and with all affected student cohorts.
+The Dean also has responsibility for preparing and implementing an exit strategy, which must be discussed with Students' Union representatives and with all affected student cohorts.